 Civil Wedding Ceremonies

-The station has a license for the use of the site for Civil Wedding ceremonies, but not receptions.
+The station has a license for the use of the site for Civil Wedding ceremonies.

-Weddings can place in the Pumping Engine Station or rooms in the Superintendents House. .
+Weddings can take place in the main Pump Engine room or rooms in the Superintendents House.

 This web site is registered to M P Melbourne and is run for and on behalf of Papplewick Pumping Station Association,